At some point, people that own or work on a website are bound to ask the big SEO question – what keywords does my site actually already rank for?

 2 Track Keywords for a Particular Post

-To track keywords for a particular post, navigate to the Keywords section from your WordPress dashboard, which is further located under Rank Math > Analytics > Site Analytics as shown below:
+To track keywords for a particular post, navigate to the Site Analytics section from your WordPress dashboard, which is further located under Rank Math > Analytics as shown below: